sadeg-akbarian/password-check-with-cypress/README.md

 # Password-check

-This web app checks wether a password fulfills certain requirements 😉
+This web app checks wether a password fulfills certain requirements.
+Additionally the app is end-to-end tested with Cypress 😉